-At Baselworld 2011, among a number of other high-tech and classy timepieces, the Swiss watchmaker has also presented its new collection of diving watches: a three-hander, a chronograph and a GMT.
-Although they position the chrono as a flagship of the series, the new Perrelet Seacraft GMT (Refs.
-A1055/3 and A1055/A) diving watch looks to be the most interesting (or, at least, the most useful) among them.
+At Baselworld 2011, among a number of other high-tech and classy timepieces, Perrelet has also presented its new collection of divers: a three-hander, a chronograph, and a GMT.
+Although they position the chrono as a flagship of the series, the Seacraft GMT (Refs.
+A1055/3 and A1055/A) is the most interesting (or, at least, the most useful) among them.

-The reason is lying on the surface: the three-hander is banal and the chronograph is useless (at least, under water,) while the ability to know current time in another city on the other side of the Atlantic (or the Pacific) seems to be quite a nice thing to have.
+The reason is lying on the surface: the three-hander is banal and the chronograph is useless (at least, underwater,) while the ability to know the current time in another city on the other side of the Atlantic (or the Pacific) is a nice thing to have.

-Of course, you can always check current time with your smart phone (or even with your dumb-phone,) but only an old-school wrist watch lets you do it almost instantaneously, without reaching for the gadget into your pocket or (like it is almost always the case with yours truly) going for it into another room.
+Of course, you can always check the current time with your smartphone (or even with your dumb-phone,) but only an old-school wristwatch lets you do it almost instantaneously, without reaching for the gadget into your pocket or (like it is almost always the case with yours truly) going for it into another room.

-Although the layout of its dial looks very much alike that of the Bvlgari Professional Aria GMT model, the new watch still sports at least one difference: a day/night indicator at 9 o’clock.
+Although the layout of its dial looks very much like that of the Bulgari Professional Aria GMT, the new Seacraft GMT still sports at least one difference: a day/night indicator at 9 o’clock.

-From where I sit, the indicator is not very functional in this particular case since the watch shows the GMT time in a military-style 24-hour format and the day/night information looks somewhat redundant.
+From where I sit, the indicator is not too functional in this particular case since the device shows the GMT time in a military-style 24-hour format and the day/night information looks somewhat redundant.

-Well, at least the display breaks the monotony of the left part of the dial and visually balances the lengthy model name description, which is printed at 3 o’clock.
+Well, at least the display breaks the monotony of the left part of the dial and visually balances the lengthy model name description printed at 3 o’clock.

-The second time zone is displayed by means of the second hour hand.
-Very thin, it sports an arrow-shaped red head with a tiny dot of Superluminova on it.
+The second hour-hand displays the time in the second time zone.
+Very thin, it sports an arrow-shaped, red-tipped head with a tiny dot of Superluminova on it.

-As to the legibility of the Perrelet Seacraft GMT, it is close to perfect: the broad hour and minute hands, the applied hour markers and (to a lesser extent) the GMT hour hand is covered with natural-colored Superluminova (the artificially colored lume seems to lose its glowing qualities faster than the “organic” one.)
+The legibility of the Seacraft GMT is almost perfect: the broad hour and minute hands, the applied hour markers, and (to a lesser extent) the GMT hour hand is covered with natural-colored Superluminova (the artificially colored lume seems to lose its glowing qualities faster than the “organic” one.)

 This is especially sad regarding the fact that the Seacraft GMT had a good potential to be a real diver, a tool watch.

-Thanks to an automatic helium escape valve at 9 o’clock, a robust, 4.00 mm thick sapphire crystal and a stamped, screw-down case back, the watch is rated for the whole 777 meters (2550 ft) of depth and, at the same time, doesn’t look like a quarter-pound burger on your wrist!
+Thanks to an automatic helium escape valve at 9 o’clock, a robust, 4.00 mm thick sapphire crystal, and a stamped, screw-down case back, the Seacraft GMT Divers is rated for the whole 777 meters (2550 ft) of depth and, at the same time, doesn’t look like a quarter-pound burger on your wrist!

-Well, being as it is, the Perrelet Seacraft GMT is still a very nice casual watch that, especially the one with the white dial, will look great on just about any wrist.
+Well, being as it is, the Perrelet Seacraft GMT is still a nice “smart casual” gadget that, especially the one with the white dial, will look great on just about any wrist.

-If you can afford one, go to the nearest Perrelet’s dealer and see it for yourself.
+If you can afford one, go to the nearest Perrelet dealer and see it for yourself.

 Price: €3900 (MSRP)